 In-Vitro Fertilisation (IVF)

-IVF is a type of fertility treatment where the eggs are removed from the ovaries and fertilised by sperm in a glass dish in the laboratory.
+IVF is a type of fertility treatment where the eggs are removed from the ovaries and fertilised by sperm in a dish in the laboratory.

 What is IVF?

-In Vitro Fertilisation (IVF) means “fertilisation in glass”, and is so named as eggs are removed from the ovaries and fertilised by sperm in a glass dish in the laboratory.
+In Vitro Fertilisation (IVF) means “fertilisation in glass”, and is so named as eggs are removed from the ovaries and fertilised by sperm in a dish in the laboratory.

-The resulting embryos are cultured for 2-5 days, after which the best embryo/embryos are transferred into the uterus, a standard fertility procedure at the Herts & Essex Fertility Centre.
+The resulting embryos are cultured for 3-5 days, after which the best embryo/embryos are transferred into the uterus or stored for future use, a standard fertility procedure at the Herts & Essex Fertility Centre.

 Who is it for?